9 Fun Things to do in Valladolid, Mexico

 The cenote at Hacienda Oxman near Valladolid.
 There are thousands of cenotes (underground sinkholes) in the Yucatan.

 Cenote Zaci is located in the town of Valladolid, just a few blocks from the main square.
 Cavernous walls with carefully carved walkways lead you to a refreshing pool of cool water that can feel like a godsend after a day in the Yucatan heat and humidity.
-But don’t limit yourself to just one cenote during your travel to Valladolid.
-There are thousands of cenotes in the Yucatan Peninsula, many of which are close to Valladolid.

 By the way, if you’re including Tulum on your Mexico trip, you’ll also want to check out this list of the best cenotes in Tulum.